videlec/max_plus/README.md

   the same in each of the `n` matrices (`'s'`) or variable (`'v'`).
 This is optional and default to `'v'`.

-- `surdiag` - describes whether the surdiagonal is constant, same or variable.
+- `surdiag` - describes whether the surdiagonal is constant, zero, same or variable.
 This is also optional.

 - `i` - an optional number to set a variable to zero.
 If set, the number of variable is one less and hence convex hull computations much faster.